gaybro8777/ABLE_election_2016_replication/README.md

 ```

 ###	On windows:
-To reassemble the chunk files into the original file, use the 'type' command, listing all of the file parameters, as:
+To reassemble the chunk files into the original file, use the 'type' command, listing all of the file parameters.
+I don't use windows and haven't tested this, but its something like:
 ```
 	type chunk_aa chunk_ab chunk_ac chunk_ad chunk_ae chunk_af chunk_ag chunk_ah chunk_ai > 2016_Election_Data.zip
 ```